SuheylSeles/SuheylSeles/README.md

-# Merhaba, Ben Süheyl SELEŞ. 🙂
+# Hi, I am Süheyl SELES. 🙂

-Süheyl kimdir ve ne iş yapar diyecek olanlara?
+Who is Süheyl and what does he do?

-Öğrendikçe anlayan,
+The more you learn, the more you understand

-Anladıkça seven,
+Loving as you understand,

-Sevdikçe daha çok çalışası gelen ve kendini sürekli geliştirmeye çalışan bir Bilgisayar Mühendisiyim.
+I am a Computer Engineer who works more as he loves and tries to improve himself constantly.

-VBT Yazılım A.Ş. şirketinde Software Developer olarak çalışmaktayım.
+VBT Software Inc. I am working as a Software Developer.

-Bildiğim Programlama Dilleri ve Kullandığım Teknolojiler : C, C++, C#, Html, Css, Python, Javascript(Node.js ve Vue.js), Java, Linux, Sql ..
+Programming Languages I Know and Technologies I Use : C, C++, C#, Html, Css, Python, Javascript(Node.js ve Vue.js), Java, Linux, Sql ..

 ## 👨‍💻 Süheyl SELEŞ - Computer Engineer

-🤝Sosyal Medya Hesaplarım
+🤝 My Social Media Accounts

 - https://www.linkedin.com/in/s%C3%BCheyl-sele%C5%9F-20363ba1/
-- Mail ile iletişime geçebilirsiniz. ---> suheylseles@gmail.com
+- You can contact by mail. ---> suheylseles@gmail.com

 ##